eliweir/udacity-fswd-movie-trailers/README.md

 Eli Weir, eli@eliweir.com

-The `generate_html.py` module is a edit of the `fresh_tomatoes.py` file  [provided in the courseware](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py).
+The `generate_html.py` module is an edit of the `fresh_tomatoes.py` file  [provided in the courseware](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py).
 All other work original, no attribution necessary.

 ##Installation